bookofproofs/bookofproofs.github.io/_sources/history/19th-century/herzberger.md

 * In addition to those just mentioned, Herzberger states in his thesis that he had been taught by Belovsky, Blasius, E Fischer, Gabriel, Grau, Henning, Fr Koehler, Liebisch, and H Maier.
 * When Herzberger graduated in 1923 the situation in Germany was extremely difficult with daily living dominated by hyperinflation.
 * Herzberger had to decide which industry would suit him best with his outstanding mathematical skills, yet with a lack of laboratory experience and a dislike of the chemistry practical work that he had experienced at university.
-* Obtaining these positions allowed Herzberger to marry Edith Kaufmann in 1925; they had three children, all born in Jena, Ruth (born 1928), Ursula (born 1931) and Hans (born 1932).
 * His attempt to habilitate at the University of Jena in 1930 was rejected by the Thuringian Ministry, despite strong support from the Jena faculty, almost certainly because Herzberger was Jewish.
 * However, worse was to follow for Herzberger.
 * In fact Herzberger was the only mathematician dismissed from the University of Jena under the 1933 Civil Service Law.